Navigation auf uzh.ch

 More about Swiss Multiple Sclerosis Register: Exchange at eye level

-This project is about the implementation and analysis of the first health questionnaire in Switzerland co-designed by people with MS.
+This project was about the implementation and analysis of the first health questionnaire in Switzerland co-designed by people with MS.

 Outdoor athletes are involved in the collection of measurement data to enable better forecasting.